 Hello world, it’s Anna, and I have finally emerged from the hole I crawled into during finals week.
-Even though summer is supposed to be here, State College is still 50 degrees and raining, so I figure now is the perfect time to start writing the blog I have been drafting in the margins of my notes all year.
+Even though summer is supposed to be here, central PA is still 50 degrees and raining, so I figure now is the perfect time to start writing the blog I have been drafting all year.

-I’m a huge hockey fan and I love watching Parks and Rec, Bob’s Burgers, and Game of Thrones.
+I’m a huge hockey fan and I love watching Game of Thrones.
 I have a bucket list to visit all of the national parks, as well as all of the NHL arenas.
 Growing up in central PA, I spent a lot of time in quarries and mines with my dad because of his job as an engineer.
 I got started in paleontology by collecting local fossils, which are mostly Ordovician marine life or plant fossils from Pennsylvanian coal swamps.

 I have been involved with Penn State research since high school, and working in a lab here is challenging and a lot of fun.
 My major is in the College of Earth and Mineral Sciences, which is one of the smaller colleges on campus, and Geobiology is an even tinier proportion (I think there’s maybe 6 of us?
 7?).
 I am also in the Schreyer Honors College, and their support for my projects, trips, and research has been crucial.